Top of the page

 A healthy child with chickenpox symptoms may not need to visit a doctor.
 You may be able to describe your child's symptoms to the doctor over the phone.
 Then your child won't have to leave the house and risk spreading the virus to others.
-But it is important to check with your doctor to find out if he or she wants to see your child.
+But it's important to check with your doctor to find out if your child needs to be seen.

 If you go to a doctor's office, ask if you need to take any precautions when you arrive to avoid spreading the infection.
-For example, office staff may take you directly to an examination room when you arrive, rather than have you wait in the lobby.
+For example, office staff may take you directly to an exam room when you arrive, rather than have you wait in the lobby.